 Did you know that one out of every three bites of food you eat depends on pollinators?
-Honeybees, bumble bees, and other insects, birds and small mammals pollinate over 90% of the planet's flowering plants and one third of human food crops.
+Honeybees, bumble bees, and other insects, birds and small mammals pollinate over 90% of the planet's flowering plants and one third of the human diet.

 Birds, Bees, Flowers and Trees